-1 Agricultural Value Chain planning and Structuring
+1. Agricultural Value Chain planning and Structuring:

-Contributing to Action Track 4 should Ensure coordination of players through Industry Associations (producers/traders/service providers).
+This intervention will address varied components of the classified "action tracks", especially Action Track 4 (Advancing Equitable Livelihoods) through identifying opportunities and commitment by the State, Private Sector and other value chain actors to invest in priority commodities and ancillary services to increase output, create jobs and contribute to national income.
 This game changer leads to concrete plans along each commodity chain agreed by all value chain players-Sector Development Plan Agreements.
 These are viewed as concrete smallholder inclusive and Public-Private Partnership Scheme defined along each agricultural value chain.
 Each SDPA explicitly spells-out: